 Wider world depth studies investigate international conflict by focusing on a complex historical situation and the interplay of different aspects within it.

 Conflict and tension, 1918–1939

-This is a new option which allows students to study the causes of the Second World War, showing how and why the conflict occurred and why it proved difficult to solve the issues which caused it.
-It enables students who might have studied the First World War peace settlement and the lead up to the Second World War as part of their ‘challenges for Britain, Europe and the wider world, 1901 to the present day’ offering at Key Stage 3 to revisit or build on that work at GCSE level
+This is option allows students to study the causes of the Second World War, showing how and why the conflict occurred and why it proved difficult to solve the issues which caused it.
+It enables students who might have studied the First World War peace settlement and the lead up to the Second World War as part of their studies at Key Stage 3 to revisit and build on that work at GCSE level.

 Component 2: Shaping the nation

 The key questions within each period study provide a focus for the coverage of prescribed content.
 Thematic studies allow students to asses a specific change or development over a long period of time.